Adrisbd11/Custom-Nanorobot-Control-Inverter/README.md

 To achieve accurate control of these robots, it is necessary to generate well-defined and time-varying magnetic fields.
 This is typically done using current-driven coils, where the magnetic field is directly related to the current flowing through the windings.
 As a result, precise current control becomes a critical requirement for reliable and repeatable operation.

 In this context, the project focuses on the design of a power inverter capable of driving a high-inductance coil with controlled current.
-The system must ensure stable operation while handling relatively high currents and low-frequency dynamics, providing a suitable platform for experimental validation of magnetic actuation principles.
+The system is designed to operate with a coil of approximately 300 mH, supplying currents in the range of 20–30 A, and powered from a 560 V DC bus.
+These specifications impose significant challenges in terms of voltage handling, current regulation, and transient management in an inductive load.

+This implementation represents a first functional prototype intended for laboratory validation.
+However, the design is conceived with scalability in mind, allowing extension toward significantly larger and more complex systems requiring higher power levels, multiple coils, and more advanced magnetic field control.